MacHu-GWU/pynamodb_mate-project/README.rst

 **3. How it works**

 Internally it always use binary for data serialization / deserialization.
-It convert the original data to binary, and compress it before saving to Dynamodb.
+It convert the original data to binary, and compress it before saving to DynamoDB.
 It read the data from DynamoDB, decompress it and convert it back to original data to user.

 Feature4.
-AWS Dynamodb Console
+AWS DynamoDB Console
 ------------------------------------------------------------------------------
 You can use the following methods to create a URL that can preview your table and items in your browser.
 This could be very helpful with logging.